SiliconLabs/wiseconnect/examples/snippets/wlan/concurrent_mode_dual_ip/readme.md

 >
 > `C:\> iperf.exe -c 192.168.10.10 -p 5005 -i 1 -t 30`

-The SiWx91x, which is configured as a UDP/TCP server/client, connects to the iperf server/client and sends/receives data for configured intervals.
+The SiWx91x, which is configured as a UDP/TCP server/client, connects to the iPerf server/client and sends/receives data for configured intervals.
 While module is transmitting/receiving the data, application prints the total number of bytes sent/received in serial console.

 ## Application Output